 The need for reform

 While protecting the resources for higher education, the funding of tuition should be fundamentally reformed to end the situation where fees in England are the highest for public universities anywhere in the world and young people are entering the world of work with heavy, long-term debts.
-The Party does not believe it would be fair, or a proper use of resources, for taxpayers to pay the full cost of university education for all students, poor or rich.
+We do not believe it would be fair, or a proper use of resources, for taxpayers to pay the full cost of university education for all students, poor or rich.
 This would cost some £9 billion a year, money which would be better spent improving secondary schools and training for the 50% of school leavers, mainly from poorer households, who go straight into the world of work.

 It is clear that loan-based tuition fees, which were launched by Labour in 1998 at a level of £1,000 a year and raised progressively to the current maximum of £9,500, have been a disaster.
 The system is opaque, ill-thought out and bureaucratic.
 It was imported from America with the unstated aim of morphing our universities into a two-tier private/public system, as already exists in secondary education in the UK and in higher education in the US, and to massage the public sector borrowing requirement.